Contents

 FALL IS AN EXCELLENT TIME OF YEAR TO SPRAY INVASIVE WEEDS!

-~The use of residual herbicides are the best choice for fall treatment~
+~The use of residual herbicides is the best choice for fall treatment~

 The cool crisp morning air is a signal to start thinking about your fall spray plan.
 It is an excellent and highly effective time to control most perennial and biennial weeds.
 Fall rains and cooler temperatures bring on a flush of re-growth and germinate a whole new batch of weed seedlings, thus providing good conditions for extending the herbicide application season.